Robert Aderholt: Tenure

 Aderholt is one of 147 Republican lawmakers who voted to overturn results in the 2020 presidential election.
-He was at the Capitol to confirm the election results when it was attacked.
+He was at the Capitol to certify the election results when it was attacked.
 During the attack, he tweeted a prayer to God to "guide & protect this nation."
 In a video message, he later said that some of the attackers "crossed the line".
 Even after the attack, he supported overturning the election.
 Aderholt later opposed impeaching Trump for the second time.

-In February 2021, Aderholt voted against the American Rescue Plan claiming that his opposition was due to half of the funding in the bill going to "unrelated liberal policies" and that the bill "has nothing to do with COVID-19 relief."
+In February 2021, Aderholt voted against the American Rescue Plan, claiming that his opposition was because half the bill's funding went to "unrelated liberal policies" and that the bill "has nothing to do with COVID-19 relief".

 As of October 2021, Aderholt had voted in line with Joe Biden's stated position 7.5% of the time.

-In January 2023, Aderholt announced that he had secured $13.8 million in funding for fourteen infrastructure projects in his district, including broadband expansion, roadways and access to medical care.
+In January 2023, Aderholt announced that he had secured $13.8 million in funding for 14 infrastructure projects in his district, including broadband expansion, roadways and access to medical care.
 Although announced during the 118th Congress, the funds were from the previous House session.

-In February 2023, Aderholt was reported by CoinDesk as being one of three members of Alabama's congressional delegation who received money from FTX, the defunct cryptocurrency exchange, alongside Katie Britt and Gary Palmer.
-Aderholt's office did not respond to a CoinDesk inquiry regarding what had been done with the funds.
+In February 2023, CoinDesk reported that Aderholt is one of three members of Alabama's congressional delegation who received money from FTX, the defunct cryptocurrency exchange, alongside Katie Britt and Gary Palmer.
+His office did not respond to a CoinDesk inquiry about what had been done with the funds.

+Aderholt voted to provide Israel with support following the October 7 attacks.